- Course Overview

 exclusively used by diplomats and professionals at international organizations;

-it is an essential tool for local administrative officials, business persons,
+it has become an essential tool for local administrative officials, business

-journalists and activists as well.
+persons, journalists and activists.
 We, as citizens, also need to understand

-the fundamentals of international law.
-Our political decisions can no longer
+the fundamentals of international law, since our political decisions and

-be purely domestic; significant portion of any government’s policies have
+the significant portion of any government’s policies have international

-international implications.
-This course is, thus, for anyone who wishes
+implications.
+This course is, thus, for anyone who wishes to better understand

-to better understand the increasingly complicated world we live in from
+the increasingly complicated world we live in from a legal lens.

 - Course Objectives